thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Name, including spelling and capitalization.
 Have the competitor view their written name to confirm that it is correct.
 Pre-printed name tags are a great place to do this.
 - Date of birth.
 - Region of representation.
 According to [Regulation 2e](https://www.worldcubeassociation.org/regulations/#2e), competitors must represent a country of which they hold citizenship.
-Take extra caution when verifying a competitor’s country of registration, as many competitors will mistakenly indicate their country of residence or heritage.
+Take extra caution when verifying a competitor's country of registration, as many competitors will mistakenly indicate their country of residence or heritage.
 - Verbally confirm that they have never competed at a WCA competition before.

 In the case that a new competitor does not have a form of identification available, it is acceptable to allow the competitor to verbally confirm their name and date of birth.
 If no documentation of citizenship can be provided, make a note for this competitor and inform them to send the documentation to you via email after the competition.
 Competitors without any citizenship may compete as "Stateless" under [Regulation 2e3](https://www.worldcubeassociation.org/regulations/#2e3).
 Contact the WRT if you encounter such a competitor.